GoogleCloudPlatform/datacatalog-tag-engine/README.md

 The Cloud Run UI service uses OAuth for authentication.
 It also uses the OAuth client's credentials (client_secret.json) for impersonation.

 Follow the 6 steps below to deploy Tag Engine v2 with Terraform and without a load balancer.

-Alternatively, you can deploy Tag Engine behind an [external load balancer](https://github.com/GoogleCloudPlatform/datacatalog-tag-engine/tree/cloud-run/docs/external_load_balancer.md).
+Alternative 1: you can deploy Tag Engine v2 behind an [external load balancer](https://github.com/GoogleCloudPlatform/datacatalog-tag-engine/tree/cloud-run/docs/external_load_balancer.md).

-You can also choose to deploy Tag Engine v2 with [gcloud commands](https://github.com/GoogleCloudPlatform/datacatalog-tag-engine/tree/cloud-run/docs/manual_deployment.md) instead.
+Alternative 2: you can also choose to deploy Tag Engine v2 with [gcloud commands](https://github.com/GoogleCloudPlatform/datacatalog-tag-engine/tree/cloud-run/docs/manual_deployment.md) instead of running the Terraform.

+<br><br>
 1. Create (or designate) two service accounts:

 - A service account that runs the Tag Engine Cloud Run service, referred to as `TAG_ENGINE_SA`.